mnorin/ba.sh/README.md

 address john.address
 ```

-So, when you need to do something with address, you can access it via full address property name:
+So, when you need to do something with address, you can access it via the full address property name:
 ```bash
 john.address.street = "221A Baker Street"
 ```
-Although this won't work exactly like this, you'll need to adjust underlying array name, as dots are not allowed in variables names.
+Although this won't work exactly like this, you'll need to adjust underlying array name, as dots are not allowed in variable names.
 So, you'll need to make sure you convert `john.address_properties` to `john_address_properties`.

 Like this:
 ```bash